jungyeul/computational-tools-for-linguistic-analysis-ubc/README.md

 |  |   | [lab slides]|

 ## office hours
-TBD.
+* Jungyeul (instructor): 9-11 am on Friday (in-person or online).
 Otherwise, upon appointment.
 To schedule an appointment, please send me an email, jungyeul _at_ mail.ubc.ca

-## ta
-Edith Coates, icoates1 _at_ mail.ubc.ca
+* Edith (TA): 3:30-4:30 pm on Friday (online).
+Or send her an email at icoates1 _at_ mail.ubc.ca